Who can get a card?

 || 1st & 2nd are free; 3rd $2.00

 case by case basis.

-Replacement cost of the item plus $5.00 processing fee per item.
-Processing fee is not refundable.
+Replacement cost of the item plus a $5.00 processing fee per item.
+The $5.00 processing fee is not refundable.
 Replacement cost is not refundable after 30 days.

 All Leesburg Public Library items are the property of the City of Leesburg.
 Failure to return materials in good condition is a violation of City Ordinance Section 15-2.